Ergodicity bounds for stable Ornstein-Uhlenbeck systems in Wasserstein distance with applications to cutoff stability: Introduction

-The article is organized in three main parts: First, we provide in Theorem~\ref{thm:couplings} of Subsection 2.1 the state of the art of (non-asymptotic in $t$) general lower and upper bounds of $\wW_p(X_t(x), \mu)$ of order $p>0$.
-In Subsection 2.2 we collect particularly useful Gaussian bounds for $\wW_p$, $p\geq 1$, applied in Subsection 3.1.
+The article is organized in three main parts: First, we provide in Theorem~\ref{thm:couplings} of Subsection~\ref{ss:anewformula} the state of the art including new general lower and upper bounds of $\wW_p(X_t(x), \mu)$ of order $p>0$.
+In Subsection~\ref{sub:nonblper} we collect particularly useful Gaussian bounds for $\wW_p$, $p\geq 1$, applied in Subsection~\ref{sec:cutsta}.

-Using the results of Section 2, we study \textit{cutoff stability} for systems of the form \eqref{eq:modelo0}.
-We start with non-degenerate Gaussian systems \eqref{eq:modelo0} for which we use the explicit formulas of Subsection 2.1 in order to establish cutoff stability for systems \eqref{eq:modelo0} for the first time in a simple case.
+Using the results of Section~\ref{s:ergodicitybounds}, we study \textit{cutoff stability} for systems of the form \eqref{eq:modelo0}.
+We start with non-degenerate Gaussian systems \eqref{eq:modelo0} for which we use the explicit formulas of Subsection~\ref{ss:anewformula} in order to establish cutoff stability for systems \eqref{eq:modelo0} for the first time in a simple case.
 More precisely, for normal drift matrix $A$ and non-degenerate dispersion matrix $\sigma$ we provide new explicit formulas for the $\wW_2$-distance in Theorem~\ref{thm:Gauss}, which then imply cutoff stability in the sense of \eqref{e:cutoffstability}.
 In Example~\ref{ex:oscBM} we continue with the study of the scalar damped harmonic oscillator subject to moderate Brownian forcing, which has a degenerate dispersion matrix $\sigma$ in the product space of position and momentum and which is not covered by the formulas in Theorem~\ref{th:OUGcut}.
-We establish the presence of cutoff stability \eqref{e:cutoffstability} for this elementary, though degenerate, system by explicit calculations, which illustrate the remarkable level of complexity and the infeasibility in general to stick to explicit calculations even for 2-d Gaussian systems.
+We establish the presence of cutoff stability \eqref{e:cutoffstability} for this elementary, though degenerate, system by explicit calculations, which illustrate the remarkable level of complexity and the infeasibility in general to stick to explicit calculations even for {linear} 2-d Gaussian systems.